 ACSL Practice 2009

-In a tournament of N players and K games, each game involves 2 players.
+In a tournament of players and games, each game involves players.
 A player may play any number of games, but in each game his opponent must be a different person.
 A player needs not play with everybody (it is even possible, though strange, that a player does not play any game at all!).
 In a game, there is no draw - a player either wins or loses.

 Note that a player may be involved in more than one cyclic ordering; when this happens, the player should be counted only once.